Cleaning Business Insurance and Bonding

 • Need less than 12 months of business interruption insurance

-Talk to a licensed Insureon agent who specializes in the cleaning services industry to find out if you qualify for a BOP, and to add any necessary endorsements – such as lost key coverage or a care, custody, or control endorsement.
+Talk to Insureon's licensed insurance agents who specialize in the cleaning services industry to help you find out if you qualify for a BOP, or if you need to add any endorsements based on your business needs.

 How much does general liability insurance for cleaning businesses cost?

-Woman with clipboard calculating cost of insurance for her cleaning business.
+Cleaning professional calculating cost of insurance for their business.

-Cleaning businesses pay a median of less than $45 per month for general liability insurance.
+Cleaning businesses pay an average of $48 per month, or $580 per year, for general liability insurance.

 • Services offered, such as maid services